path-braenaru/fahrPlan-reader/README.md

 fahr.py
 =======

+fahr.py is an offline Fahrplan checking script written in Python 2.
+Using the fahrplan schedule JSON, the script will either search for a talk by string or simply show remaining talks for the day.
+Don't let network outages ruin schedule checks!

 Usage: python fahr.py [-t $string] [-n]

 -t $string will search all titles for $string and return talk details